TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 			- this function also includes identification of improvement opportuniuties for organisations policies, plans, processes, procedures and practices that support cybersecurity risk management to inform efforts under all six functions
 			- *Categories*- Category Identifier
 				- **Asset Management**- ID.AM
+					- identify and maintain an inventory of all physical and digital assrts that support organisations opersations
 				- **Risk Assessment**- ID.RA
+					- identify and analyse cybersecurity risks to operations, assets and individuals
 				- **Improvement**- ID.IM
+					- coontinously improve the organisations understanding of its cybersecurity posture and to evolve its practices absed on experience and changes in the environment
 		- **Protect (PR)**-
 			- safeguard assets
 			- implemente safeguards to limit or contain the impact of potential cybersecurity events